Lespremeto/leoatchina-vim/README.markdown

 You can find spf13's origin config at http://vim.spf13.com or https://github.com/spf13/spf13-vim.

 Hereafter is spf13's introduction to his vim config
-> spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and MacVim.
- It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.
+> spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and MacVim.It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.

 # Requirements
 `Git 1.7` and `Vim7.0` with any of `+job`,`+python`,`+python3`,`+lua` is at least required， `Vim8` or `neovim` and `Git 2.0+` is prefered for advanced fearutures